computations/root_digger/docs/README.md

 # Root Digger

-RootDigger is a program that will, when given a MSA and an unrooted tree place a root on the given tree.
+RootDigger is a program that will, when given a MSA and an unrooted tree with branch lengths place a root on the given tree.
+For the foreseeable future, RootDigger will only support DNA data, as the method RootDigger uses is ineffective when using AA data.

 # Building